The definitive guide to Bridging Loans, insights for Scotland

 • Useful if your exit strategy is still being finalised.

-In Scotland, as across the UK, an unregulated loan is a short-term finance option not overseen by the Financial Conduct Authority (FCA).
+An unregulated loan is a short-term funding option not overseen by the Financial Conduct Authority (FCA).
 Typically used by property developers, investors, landlords, and businesses, these loans offer fast completion, making them ideal for auctions, refubishment and new build development projects, or quick property purchases.
 With the focus on the property or land rather than the applicant, lenders have greater flexibility in terms and criteria.

 INTEREST RATES AND PAYMENT OPTIONS

-Typical for rates for a bridging loan in Scotland range from 0.4% to 1.5% per month, depending on factors such as loan size, LTV, property type, and borrower profile.
+Typical rates for a bridging loan range from 0.4% to 1.5% per month, depending on factors such as loan size, LTV, property type, and borrower profile.

 Borrowers generally have three ways to manage loan interest:

 Monthly Payments : Paying interest monthly is an option.
-However, like most types of finance you will need to prove affordability by declaring your income, and like any finance agreement, you also need to keep up with the monthly payments.
+However, like most types of mortgages you will need to prove affordability by declaring your income, and like any credit agreement, you also need to keep up with the monthly payments.

 Rolled up/deferred : Interest is added to the account on a rolling basis and repaid when the property is sold or switched to a long term lending solution.

-HOW TO Get A BRIDGING LOAN IN SCOTLAND
+HOW TO GET A BRIDGING LOAN - STEP-BY-STEP

 The process of applying for a bridging loan in Scotland is straightforward, allowing for quick approval and completion.